Choosing The Best Portable Air Compressor For Car Tires

 I mean, aren't these tire thingies made of solid rubber?
 Oh, you mean they have actual air in them?!?!?

-We're pretty sure you already knew vehicle tires have air in them.
-You probably DON'T know how important it is to monitor and maintain correct tire pressure.
+We're pretty sure you already knew auto tires have air in them.
+You probably DON'T know how important it is to monitor and maintain correct pressure.